stripe-archive/mobile-viewport-control/README.md

-> Currently in development for [Stripe Checkout].
-It has not seen production use yet.
+> Currently in development and not ready for production use yet.

 [Stripe Checkout]:https://stripe.com/checkout